sanskrit/learnsanskrit.org/content/vyakarana/tinanta/prakriya.md

 Our intended semantics are of {em leading} someone.
 We want to express this for some third-party agent and express a sense of the present tense.

 Based on those semantics, we select a root.
-We start with the {s dhAtu} {s NIJ}
+We start with the {s dhAtu NIJ}
 as given in the {cite Dhātupāṭha}:

 {dhatu